 Chlamydia

-Chlamydia is a common sexually transmitted infection caused by bacteria called Chlamydia trachomatis.
-You can get chlamydia by having unprotected vaginal, anal and oral sex.
+You can get chlamydia by having unprotected vaginal, anal, and oral sex.
 This means that you can get chlamydia in the throat and anus as well as the genitals.
-One simple way to protect yourself is by using a condom when engaging in sexual intercourse.
+One simple way to protect yourself is by using a condom when engaging in these types of sexual contact.

-Most people that have chlamydia do not experience any symptoms.
 You can still catch chlamydia from someone who has the infection, even if they have no symptoms.

 • discoloured discharge from vagina